 Hotel San Agustin Posada del Monasterio

-On my trip in Peru, Arequipa was my second stop.
+On my trip to Peru, Arequipa was my second stop.
 I stayed in the Hotel San Agustin Posada del Monasterio.

 Hotel San Agustin